liferay/liferay-docs/develop/reference/articles/13-sample-projects/01-apps/02-kotlin-portlet.markdown

 ## What API(s) and/or code components does this sample highlight? [](id=what-apis-and-or-code-components-does-this-sample-highlight)

-This sample highlights the use of the [Kotlin](https://kotlinlang.org/) programming language in conjunction with the Liferay MVC framework.
+This sample highlights the use of the [Kotlin](https://kotlinlang.org/) programming language in conjunction with Liferay's MVC framework.
-Specifically, it leverages the [MVCActionCommand](@platform-ref@/7.0-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/bridges/mvc/MVCActionCommand.html) interface.
+Specifically, this sample leverages the [MVCActionCommand](@platform-ref@/7.0-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/bridges/mvc/MVCActionCommand.html) interface.